Cartrigger/QCXRSupport/SECURITY.md

 ### 🚨 Reporting a Vulnerability

-If you find a vunerability on one of the branches please file an  * *[issue,](https://github.com/Cartrigger/QCXRSoonBot/issues/new)* then we will try review it ASAP.
+If you find a vulnerability on one of the branches please file an  * *[issue,](https://github.com/Cartrigger/QCXRSoonBot/issues/new)* then we will try review it ASAP.

 ### 📜 License